 Will we stay at the Ritz-Carlton?
 Eat in Michelin-stared restaurants?

-Easy answer – no. Expect shared accommodations, often in hostels.
-We are working hard to find clean, safe and convenient places to stay in each city, but they will not be fancy.
+Easy answer – no. However, we work hard to find clean, safe and convenient places to stay in each city, even if not always the fanciest.
+Expect shared accommodations, ranging from hostels to a couple of nice hotels.
 Many of our meals will be communal, while we will give you stipends to go off in small groups for others.

 When will this trip take place?

 After meeting in Prague on May 27th, the group will start in the city of Ostrava, Czech Republic, examining a challenging case study that involves environmental, economic and cultural dimensions.
 The group will then head to Budapest, Hungary and visit a couple of organizations to get a sense of how environmental policy is shaping an expanding Europe, the roles of civil society, and learn about Europe’s ‘refugee crisis’.
 The next stop will be Venice, Italy, with a focus on the multi-billion dollar MOSE project constructed to tackle acute flooding.
+We will also talk about the flood of tourist that inundate Venice, and what is being done to maintain a vibrant yet livable city.
 Virginia Tech’s Steger Center in Riva San Vitale (Ticcino), Switzerland will be the next stop, serving as a base for exploring sustainability in that region.
-In Strasbourg, France the group will visit the European Parliament and meet with local policy makers to discuss sustainable transport.
+In Strasbourg, France the group will visit the European Parliament and meet with local policymakers to discuss sustainable transport.
 The last stop will be Freiburg, Germany to examine its state-of-the-art cycling, walking, and public transport infrastructure.
 The course ends in Freiburg in the morning of 16th of June, 2018.

 How many credits will I get?

-While subject to change, the current plan is to offer both three and six credit versions of the course to serve both those who would like to save money on tuition, and those looking to maximize the credits gained.
-Six credit students will have some extra assignments.
+While subject to change, the current plan is to offer both three and six credit versions of the course to serve both those who would like to save money on tuition and those looking to maximize the credits gained.
+Six credit students will have some extra assignments; in particular, the final assignment–which may be completed after the trip–is more substantial for six credit students.

 Who may apply?
 How will selection take place?